 INTRODUCTION

 No one under the sun can avoid or eradicate conflict, whether at home, church, school, at workplace and any other place where there are two or more people who have been grouped together to achieve consciously set business goals or social goals.
 Conflict is an inevitable phenomenon which can breed dysfunctional or functional consequences in any social set up.
 Besides affecting various social organisations such as churches and families, conflicts have also rocked both formal and informal business organisations such as schools, supermarkets, manufacturing firms and others.
-Despite the efforts put by organisations to manage organisational conflict, conflict has remained stubbornly inevitable in all organisations.
+Despite the efforts put by organisations to manage organisational conflict, conflict has remained stubbornly inevitable in allorganisations.
 People in organisations possess different social and work experiences, morals, competences and skills, attitudes and expectations, which are all key antecedents to organisational conflict.
 Conflicts have the potential of making or breaking organisations, support and impede the achievement of organizational goals, vision and mission.
 Conflict can create a health organisational environment characterised by creativity, enthusiasm, job satisfaction and motivation, while on the other hand it can lead to apathy, personal clashes, lack of imagination and creativity, indecision and missed-out deadlines.
-Clashes of ideas, not personalities assist in organising tasks, responsibilities, work and projects in an orderly and chronological manner.
+Clashes of ideas, not personalities assist inorganising tasks, responsibilities, work and projects in an orderly and chronological manner.